dragon7-fc/misc/README.md

                 ```
     - Audit Log Policy

-        - only one backup of the logs is stored
+        - ex. only one backup of the logs is stored

             ```bash
             # /etc/kubernetes/manifests/kube-apiserver.yaml